 The Columbia County Department of Health has released its numbers for today.
-Since yesterday, there have been four new cases of COVID-19.
-The number of active cases being reported today is the same as yesterday, from which it can be inferred that four more county residents are now considered to be recovering from the virus.
-There are five more people in mandatory quarantine today than yesterday, but the number hospitalized remains the same.
-There has not been a death from COVID-19 in Columbia County since June 24.
+Since Friday, there has been another death from COVID-19 and 17 new cases of the virus.
+The number of active cases of COVID-19 being reported today is 3 more than on Friday, from which it can be inferred that, since Friday, 13 county residents have recovered from the virus.
+There are 3 more county residents hospitalized with COVID-19 today than on Friday, but the number in the ICU remains the same.

-The New York Forward dashboard is reporting a positivity rate for Columbia County yesterday of 1.2 percent and a seven-day average of 1.6 percent.
-By comparison, the daily positivity rate for the Capital Region is 3.6 percent and the seven-day average is 2.9 percent.
+The New York Forward dashboard is reporting a positivity rate for Columbia County yesterday of 2.9 percent and a seven-day average of 4.9 percent.
+By comparison, the daily positivity rate for the Capital Region yesterday was 2.9 percent and the seven-day average was 3.3 percent.

-A year ago today, the CCDOH reported 5 new cases of COVID-19.
-The total number of cases was 482, and the number of active cases was 12.
-There were 50 county residents in mandatory quarantine, 4 were hospitalized with the virus, and none was in the ICU.
-The total number of deaths attributed to COVID-19 at this time last year was 37.
+A year ago today was a Sunday, and the CCDOH did not report COVID numbers.
+On the previous day, February 27, the CCDOH reported 12 new cases of COVID-19.
+The total number of cases was 3,541, and the number of active cases was 92.
+There were 190 county residents in mandatory quarantine, 11 were hospitalized, and 2 were in the ICU.
+The total number of deaths attributed to COVID-19 at this time last year was 86.